-The New Year is here and with that brings times of change for firms across New Zealand.
+The new financial year is here and with that brings times of change for New Zealand firms.

 Employees may be moving on to pastures new, others transitioning into new roles, existing teams reshuffled for finished projects, and new teams needed for upcoming developments.